Which Words Aren't Allowed in Wordle?

 Remember that if you ever get stuck on a difficult Wordle puzzle, our daily Wordle hints can help guide the way to victory too.

-Once we have that sneaking suspicion that the answer is using a letter more than once, we need to remember Wordle’s three rules for duplicates.
+If you have that sneaking suspicion that the answer is using a letter more than once, remember Wordle’s three rules for duplicates:

-A combination of letter patterns is also possible.
+A combination of letter patterns is also possible, so you might actually see two different letters duplicated in the same word.
 When this happens, you end up in the unfortunate position of having a Wordle answer with only three letters in it.
 A word such as “array” can be particularly devastating.
 It has two sets of duplicate letters using different patterns.
 Plus, the third letter is an uncommon Y. It’s the perfect storm to end your Wordle win streak.

 Triplicate letters are the last threat to watch out for.
 “Puppy,” though a very common word, is the exact type of word many people would not be able to deduce in time.
 Both U and Y aren’t super common.
 And, even if you figure out the P has a duplicate, figuring out that it has one more after that could be a matter of luck.